Introducing a Breast Cancer Clinical Trial,

 (Z)-endoxifen

-• (Z)-endoxifen is a selective estrogen receptor modulator (SERM).
+• (Z)-endoxifen is an investigational selective estrogen receptor modulator (SERM).
 SERMs are a type of treatment given to treat estrogen receptor positive (or ER+) breast cancer.

 • SERMs can block estrogen and stop ER+ cancer from growing and spreading in some patients.